Preparing for Therapy: Key Questions for Your CBT Therapist

 1. Understanding the Principles of CBT – What are the core concepts that guide Cognitive Behavioral Therapy?

 Cognitive Behavioral Therapy improves mental health by targeting unhelpful thought patterns and behaviors.
-The core principles include the identification of cognitive distortions, behavioral activation, and skill-building techniques.
+The core principles include identifying cognitive distortions, learning to evaluate thoughts and replace them with more helpful thinking.
 Research published by the American Psychological Association (APA, 2017) indicates that CBT reduces anxiety and depression symptoms by 40–60% over a 12–16-week period.
-As a therapist who practices CBT in Port Jefferson, NY, I integrate these principles into my practice, ensuring clients understand that change comes from both awareness and actionable adjustments.
+I integrate these principles into my practice, ensuring clients understand that change comes from both awareness and actionable steps.

 This foundation sets the stage for deep self-exploration and provides clear targets for therapy.